as1ndu/as1ndu/content/posts/why-blockchain-is-not-yet-working.md

 ---
-title : "Why blockchain is not yet working" description : "The blockchain, while being a new concept in decentralized distributed databases has also presented a very unique set of problems in computer science & economics that have never been solved at the time of this writing." slug : "why-blockchain-is-not-yet-working" draft : false
+title : "Blockchain isn't working" description : "The blockchain, while being a new concept in decentralized distributed databases has also presented a very unique set of problems in computer science & economics that have never been solved at the time of this writing." slug : "why-blockchain-is-not-yet-working" draft : false